Paris Hilton's Dubai BFF: Series overview

 Paris Hilton's Dubai BFF, filmed in the United Arab Emirates, follows Hilton as she puts a group of twenty-three young women from all throughout the world, but currently living in Dubai, through a series of tests to see who would best complement her lifestyle.
 Hilton had also never been to Dubai before, so part of the show includes her initial reactions to her first trip to the United Arab Emirates.
 This is the first format of the series not to include any male contestants.

 In a fashion similar to Onch during the American version's second season, the show features a co-host.
 Nayla Al Khaja, a Dubai filmmaker and friend of Hilton's, filled this role.
-While being an integral part of the show, including during eliminations and providing updates to the contestants, Al Khaja also assisted Hilton as a guide while in the Middle East.
+While being an integral part of the show, including during eliminations and providing updates to the contestants, Al Khaja also assisted Hilton as a guide while in the Middle East and also features Mirna Khayat.
 The series is reported to feature a social event in The BED Lounge, a club in Dubai.
 Tickets to attend the event were sold freely.
 On June 12, 2011, it was revealed in the finale that Reem Al Alnezi became Paris Hilton's Dubai BFF.